R2D34/Flutter/README.md

-# Imaginary Dragon Auctions (Shop like app) built with flutter and firebase for android (would also work on iOS and web with current flutter version and minior edits).
+# Imaginary Dragon Auctions (Shop like app)

+### Built with flutter and firebase for android (would also work on iOS and web with current flutter version and minior edits).

 I have built this app as a part of my "learning tour with flutter".